RedisLabs/redislabs-docs/content/stack/release-notes/redisjson/redisjson-2.6-release-notes.md

 Details:

+> [!IMPORTANT]
+> Since v2.6.8 Ubuntu 16.04 and RHEL 7 are no longer supported.

-This is just a version number alignment with RedisJSON for Redis Enterprise (with Active-Active support).
+This is a version number alignment with RedisJSON for Redis Enterprise (with Active-Active support).

 ## v2.6.7 (October 2023)